 Spanish (Minor) Program Information Minors at Viterbo University generally require between 15-25 credits upon completion.
 Transfer course and waivers and/or substitutions could modify these credit totals.
 Spanish, Minor Requirements SPAN 101 and 102 or 103, 250, 251, 305, 306, six credits SPAN electives; proficiency level of Advanced in listening and reading; proficiency of Intermediate-High in writing and speaking as evidenced through department assessment; knowledge of Spanish-speaking cultures.
 Eight credits must be unique to the minor.
 Spanish Education (BA) Program Information With the Spanish language being spoken more and more across the country, the need for Spanish teachers continues to rise.
 Students majoring in Spanish education take a combination of Spanish courses in the School of Humanities, and classes from the School of Education, where students learn the ins and outs of leading a classroom and being an effective teacher.
 Study abroad opportunities are abundant for those in the Spanish program, and students are given the opportunity to explore the culture of Latin America and Latinos with a focus on social justice.
 Viterbo University's Spanish program provides the language and cultural skills that prepare students for a future as a Spanish teacher, and the education program effectively ensures that all graduates are ready to pass knowledge onto the next generations.
 Policy For K-12 Spanish, a period of residency of at least one month in a country where the target language is spoken is required.
-The requirements below must be met before student teaching: Courses in literature and culture must be taken in two of the three areas of the Spanish-speaking world - Spain (Peninsular), Latin America, U.S. Hispanic A proficiency level of Intermediate-High in speaking assessed through a standardized oral exam (Oral Proficiency Interview) A demonstrated cultural knowledge in two of the three areas of the Spanish-speaking world as evidenced through department assessment opanish Education (DA) Outcomes Developed by the Interstate Teacher Assessment and Support Consortium (InTASC) and adopted by Wisconsin Department of Public Instruction (DPI) LEARNER DEVELOPMENT - The teacher understands how learners grow and develop, recognizing that patterns of learning and development vary individually within and across the cognitive, linguistic, social, emotional, and physical areas, and the teacher designs and implements developmentally appropriate and challenging learning experiences.
+The requirements below must be met before student teaching: Courses in literature and culture must be taken in two of the three areas of the Spanish-speaking world - Spain (Peninsular), Latin America, U.S. Hispanic A proficiency level of Intermediate-High in speaking assessed through a standardized oral exam (Oral Proficiency Interview) A demonstrated cultural knowledge in two of the three areas of the Spanish-speaking world as evidenced through department assessment

+LEARNER DEVELOPMENT - The teacher understands how learners grow and develop, recognizing that patterns of learning and development vary individually within and across the cognitive, linguistic, social, emotional, and physical areas, and the teacher designs and implements developmentally appropriate and challenging learning experiences.
 LEARNING DIFFERENCES - The teacher uses understanding of individual differences and diverse cultures and communities to ensure inclusive learning environments that enable each learner to meet high standards.
 LEARNING ENVIRONMENTS - The teacher works with others to create environments that support individual and collaborative learning and that encourage positive social interaction, active engagement in learning, and self-motivation.
 CONTENT KNOWLEDGE - The teacher understands the central concepts, tools of inquiry, and structures of the discipline(s) he or she teaches and creates learning experiences that make these aspects of the discipline accessible and meaningful for learners to assure mastery of the content.
 APPLICATION OF CONTENT - The teacher understands how to connect concepts and use differing perspectives to engage learners in critical thinking, creativity, and collaborative problem solving related to authentic local and global issues.
 ASSESSMENT - The teacher understands and uses multiple methods of assessment to engage learners in their own growth, to monitor learner progress, and to guide the teacher's and learner's decision making.
-PLANNING FOR INSTRUCTION - The teacher plans instruction that supports every student in meeting rigorous learning goals by drawing upon knowledge of content areas, curriculum, cross-disciplinary skills, and pedagogy, as well as knowledge of learners and the community context.
-INSTRUCTIONAL STRATEGES - The teacher understands and uses a variety of instructional strategies to encourage learners to develop deep understanding of content areas and their connections and to build skills to apply knowledge in meaningful ways.
-PROFESSIONA
+PLANNING FOR INSTRUCTION - The teacher plans instruction that supports every student in meeting rigorous learning goals by drawing upon knowledge of content areas, curriculum, crossdisciplinary skills, and pedagogy, as well as knowledge of learners and the community context.
+INSTRUCTIONAL STRATEGIES - The teacher understands and uses a variety of instructional strategies to encourage learners to develop deep understanding of content areas and their connections and to b ·